deleoneduardo/deleoneduardo.github.io/_posts/2021-5-10-Statistical-Modeling.md

 title: "Statistical Modeling in R"
 author: "Eduardo De Leon"
 ---

-# Modeling State Political Affiliation from Income Inequality and Health Care Costs
+This study examines health care access components such as private health insurance, Medicare, Medicaid, dental, physician, and clinical services to find a relationship with the income inequality ratio between the average income of the top 1% and the bottom 99% of income earners.

 ## Introduction

-This study examines health care access components such as private health insurance, Medicare, Medicaid, dental, physician, and clinical services to find a relationship with the income inequality ratio between the average income of the top 1% and the bottom 99% of income earners.
 Utilizing publicly available state-level data from 2013 on health care costs, data from the Economic Policy Institute on income inequality, and multiple other income and health related control variables from the Centers for Disease Control and Prevention will allow us to run multiple linear regression focusing on how health care affects income inequality.

 To describe state-by-state income inequality, the Economic Policy Institute, an independent think tank, investigated the impact of economic trends and policies in 2013 around [income inequality](https://www.epi.org/publication/income-inequality-in-the-us/#epi-toc-6).
 Data on health care components was provided by the Centers for Medicare & Medicaid Services and derived from the National Health Statistics Groups to examine [access to health care](https://www.cms.gov/research-statistics-data-and-systems/statistics-trends-and-reports/nationalhealthexpenddata/nhe-fact-sheet).
 Bridged-race population estimates were manually translated into spreadsheet format; the [data request](https://wonder.cdc.gov/bridged-race-population.html) can be made from the U.S. Census Bureau in collaboration with the National Center for Health Statistics.
 Finally, a dataset on U.S. Presidential Elections from 1976–2020 from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX) specified presidential results in 2012.